Sep 23, 2022

 Check what your target audience is searching for, as well as what other websites are writing about using analysis tools like Buzzsumo Trending or Alexa’s Competitor Keyword Matrix.
 You can also go to Quora, social media platforms, search engines, and mainstream media to look for blog ideas.

 How Much Does It Cost to Start a Blog?

-A website cost ranges from $100 to several thousand dollars a year.
-The cost varies for each blog depending on multiple factors, such as web design, hosting plan, plugins, and other tools used.
+The cost of a website or a blog in general ranges from $100 to several thousand dollars a year.
+The cost varies for each blog depending on multiple factors, like design, hosting, plugins, and tools used.
 Consider using a hosting service that offers a free domain name to save money.